Features

 How to extend the built-in function set

-Just for example let us assume we want to add a 1d-convolution math function which returns a convolution of two vectors.
-If they are vectors of polynomial coefficients, convolving them is equivalent to multiplying the two polynomials.
+In this step-by-step guide, we will demonstrate how to add a new built-in function to the nuBASIC native API.
+As an example, let's consider adding a 1D-convolution math function that calculates the convolution of two vectors.
+When the vectors represent polynomial coefficients, convolving them is equivalent to multiplying the two polynomials.

 Dim u(3) as Double